JosipTheorem/Sex-recognition-based-on-handwriting/README.md

 <br>

-The guessing was conducted using Google Forms, and the results are available in the Dataset folder.
+The guessing was conducted using Google Forms, and the results are available in the Dataset folder.<br>
-Proba.csv is the original file, and ProbaV2.csv is the cleaned version (the Jupyter Notebook code uses ProbaV2.csv).
+Proba.csv is the original file, and ProbaV2.csv is the cleaned version (the Jupyter Notebook code uses ProbaV2.csv).<br>
-Ž stands for Female, and M stands for Male.
+Ž stands for Female, and M stands for Male.<br>

 <br>

-Pictures of the handwriting samples are stored in the F_pictures folder (female handwriting) and M_pictures folder (male handwriting).
+Pictures of the handwriting samples are stored in the F_pictures folder (female handwriting) and M_pictures folder (male handwriting).<br>
-Each handwriting sample has its own ID.
+Each handwriting sample has its own ID.<br>
-The age and sex of each handwriting sample can be found in Handwriting_information.txt.
+The age and sex of each handwriting sample can be found in Handwriting_information.txt.<br>

 <br>